getnacelle/nacelle-react/packages/gatsby-source-nacelle/README.md

 ## Next Steps

 Once you've established a connection to Nacelle's Hail Frequency API, it's time to start building out your store.
-Check out the [examples](../../examples/gatsby-source-nacelle) to lean how to create a basic eCommerce store with product & content data provided by `gatsby-source-nacelle`.
+Check out the [examples](../../examples/gatsby-source-nacelle) to learn how to create a basic eCommerce store with product & content data provided by `gatsby-source-nacelle`.